Campus ID Card

 - Notify the Campus Security Office (campus extension 5777 or 527-5777 if off-campus) to make sure your card gets suspended so that no one else can use it.

 - If you are unable to find or recover your card then contact the Security office again to get a new card made.
-Their office is at Memorial Building 117, please call for an appointment.
-A replacement card costs $15.00.
+Their office located in the Technology Services building, 416 E. Main St. Please call for an appointment.
+A replacement card costs $20.00.

 - Once the new card is issued or if you find your old card (so that you don't need a new one) come into the Technology Services office to make sure your card gets reinstated properly.